 REPORTING ABUSE: Reports of clergy sexual abuse of a minor can be made to the Victim Assistance Coordinator (414-758-2232).
-Individuals may also contact the Healing Center at 414-671-4325 (English and Spanish services).
-Individuals are also encouraged to contact directly civil authorities with reports of sexual abuse.
+Individuals may also contact an Aurora Healing Center by phone 414-219-5555, or via Aurora's confidential text line Text 414-219-1551 (English and Spanish services).
+Individuals are also encouraged to contact civil authorities directly with reports of sexual abuse.